-This page provides information relevant to the Dinoskeptics documentary currently under production.
+This page provides information relevant to the Dinoskeptics documentary currently in post-production.

 Contents of this page